nadimintikrish/protein_lstm/README.md

 # protein_lstm
-Protein sequence Classification using RNNs
+Protein sequence Classification using RNNs and CNNs (1D)